conservationtechlab/animl-py/README.md

 A full list of dependencies can be found in environment.yml

 ### Verify Install
+We recommend you download the [examples](https://github.com/conservationtechlab/animl-py/blob/main/examples/Southwest.zip) folder within this repository.
-With the conda environment active:
+Download and unarchive the zip folder.
+Then with the conda environment active:
 ```
 python3 -m animl /path/to/example/folder
 ```
+This should create an Animl-Directory subfolder within the example folder.

 ## Usage